 ASSIGNMENTS

-1. August 2000 – June 2001, Student, Undergraduate Air Battle Manager Training, 325th Training Squadron, Tyndall AFB, Fla.
+1. August 2000-June 2001, Student, Undergraduate Air Battle Manager Training, 325th Training Squadron, Tyndall Air Force Base, Fla.

-2. November 2001 – Mar 2003, Senior Director/Instructor Air Weapons Officer, 961st Airborne Air Control Squadron (ACCS), Kadena AB, Japan
+2. November 2001-March 2003, Senior Director/Instructor Air Weapons Officer, 961st Airborne Air Control Squadron, Kadena Air Base, Japan

-3. March 2003 – October 2004, Assistant Chief, Tactics/E-3 Senior Director, 961st AACS, Kadena AB, Japan
+3. March 2003-October 2004, Assistant Chief, Tactics/E-3 Senior Director, 961st AACS, Kadena AB, Japan

-4. October 2004 – June 2005, Student, USAFWS Air Battle Manager, 8th Weapons Squadron (WS), Nellis AFB, Nev.
+4. October 2004-June 2005, Student, USAFWS Air Battle Manager, 8th Weapons Squadron, Nellis AFB, Nev.

-5. June 2005 – May 2007, Chief, Squadron Weapons and Tactics, 966th AACS, Tinker AFB, Okla.
+5. June 2005-May 2007, Chief, Squadron Weapons and Tactics, 966th AACS, Tinker AFB, Okla.

-6. May 2007 – November 2008, Chief, Squadron Weapons and Tactics, 963rd AACS, Tinker AFB, Okla.
+6. May 2007-November 2008, Chief, Squadron Weapons and Tactics, 963rd AACS, Tinker AFB, Okla.

-7. November 2008 – August 2011, Assistant Operations Officer, Battle Management, 8th WS, Nellis AFB, Nev.
+7. November 2008–August 2011, Assistant Operations Officer, Battle Management, 8th WS, Nellis AFB, Nev.

-8. August 2011 – August 2012, Student, NIU, Joint Base Anacostia Bolling, Washington, D.C.
+8. August 2011–August 2012, Student, NIU, Joint Base Anacostia Bolling, Washington, D.C.

-9. August 2012 - September 2014, Staff Officer, Allied Command Transformation, Supreme Headquarters Allied Powers Europe, Belgium
+9. August 2012-September 2014, Staff Officer, Allied Command Transformation, Supreme Headquarters Allied Powers Europe, Belgium

-10. September 2014 – June 2015, Director of Operations, 621st ACS, Osan AB, ROK
+10. September 2014-June 2015, Director of Operations, 621st ACS, Osan AB, ROK

-11. June 2015 – June 2017, Commander, 621st ACS, Osan AB, ROK
+11. June 2015-June 2017, Commander, 621st ACS, Osan AB, ROK

-12. July 2017 – July 2018, Chief, C2 Branch, Headquarters Air Force, the Pentagon, Arlington, Va.
+12. July 2017-July 2018, Chief, C2 Branch, Headquarters Air Force, the Pentagon, Arlington, Va.

-13. July 2018 – July 2019, SDE Student, Air War College, Maxwell AFB, Ala.
+13. July 2018-July 2019, Student, Air War College, Maxwell AFB, Ala.

-15. February 2020 – June 2021, Chief, IAMD Division, 603rd AOC, Ramstein AB, Germany
+15. February 2020-June 2021, Chief, IAMD Division, 603rd AOC, Ramstein AB, Germany

-16. June 2021 – June 2022, Chief, Combat Plans Division, 607th AOC, Osan AB, ROK
+16. June 2021-June 2022, Chief, Combat Plans Division, 607th AOC, Osan AB, ROK

-17. June 2022 – June 2023, Vice Commander, 607th AOC, Osan AB, ROK
+17. June 2022-June 2023, Vice Commander, 607th AOC, Osan AB, ROK

-18. June 2023 – present, Commander, 505th Test and Training Group, Hurlburt Field, Fla.
+18. June 2023-present, Commander, 505th Test and Training Group, Hurlburt Field, Fla.

 SUMMARY OF JOINT ASSIGNMENTS

-1. August 2012 - September 2014, Staff Officer, Allied Command Transformation, Supreme Headquarters Allied Powers Europe, Belgium, as a major
+1. August 2012-September 2014, Staff Officer, Allied Command Transformation, Supreme Headquarters Allied Powers Europe, Belgium, as a major

 FLIGHT INFORMATION

-Hours: 2,224 hours (225 combat hours / 344 combat support hours)
+Hours: 2,224 hours, including 225 combat hours and 344 combat support hours

 Aircraft: E-3B/C, E767